Letters from the Specific Carbohydrate Diet support group

 What about for strength athletes?
 Well, here the waters muddy a bit and,

 quite honestly, I haven't seen a lot of research.
-One theory has it that, as
+One theory has it that,

-with endurance athletes, the majority of calories should be in the form of
+with endurance athletes, the majority of calories should be in the form

 carbs.
 Other sources suggest that only enough carbs should be taken in to